-- Static myoclonic encephalopathy, normally caused by oxygen cutoff to the brain.
+- Static myoclonic encephalopathy, normally due to oxygen cutoff to the brain.

-- Benign essential myoclonus, where symptoms usually begin in childhood or adolescence and affect most of the body, causing spasms up to 50 times per minute.
+- Essential myoclonus, where symptoms usually begin in childhood or adolescence and affect most of the body.

-Ballism is defined by wild, often violent throwing or flinging of the arms or legs.
+Ballism represents wild, often violent throwing or flinging of the arms or legs.

-Depending on their severity, spasms may be powerful enough to cause mild to severe injury, predominately shoulder, hip, or knee dislocation.
+Depending on their severity, these spasms may be powerful enough to cause mild to severe injury and may even cause shoulder, hip, or knee dislocation.

-Ballism normally affects multiple limbs and both sides of the body.
-Hemiballism affects just one side or limb.
+Ballism normally affects multiple limbs and both sides of the body, while hemiballism affects just one side or limb.

-All types of ballism are typically caused by cerebrovascular events that include brain injury, asphyxia, which refers to suffocation, or stroke.
+The causes of ballism are often cerebrovascular events that include brain injury, asphyxia, which refers to suffocation, or stroke.
 Other causes

-This type is defined by slow, turning, curving, or bending, writhing movements, most often in the fingers, toes, and hands.
-The tongue, arms, legs, and neck can also be affected.
+This type is slow, turning, bending, or writhing movements, most often in the fingers, toes, and hands.
+The tongue, arms, legs, and neck can also become affected.

-Athetosis is usually caused by brain damage, specifically caused by a lack or loss of oxygen or blood supply.
+Athetosis usually happens due to brain damage, specifically due to a lack or loss of oxygen or blood supply.

 Stereotypies and tics

-These dyskinesia are defined by stereotyped or repetitive, useless movements or muscle twitches.
-An individual may have some initial level of control over these movements, even an ability to reduce them.
+This dyskinesia type usually occurs as repetitive, useless movements or muscle twitches.
+An individual may still have some initial level of control over these movements and could even have the ability to reduce them.

-Because of this, some medical professionals do not consider stereotypies and tics to be a type of dyskinesia.
+Because of this, some medical professionals may not consider stereotypies and tics to be a type of dyskinesia.

 Depending on the severity, the symptoms of stereotypies and tics range from mildly irritating to disabling.
 Types include:

-- Simple tic: Defined by a sudden rapid muscle twitch in the same spot.
+- Simple tics: Usually involve sudden rapid muscle twitch in the same spot.

-- Common motor stereotypies: Defined by repetitive, aimless but often ritualized motions.
+- Common motor stereotypies: Usually involve repetitive and aimless but often ritualized motions.

 In some rare cases, complex stereotypies and tics can develop from the use of certain drugs.

-Deep brain stimulation or DBS is a procedure where electrodes are placed in the brain to correct movement and control posture.
-DBS is considered most effective in people with cases of genetic or idiopathic dyskinesia, the latter being where there is no known cause.
+Additionally, deep brain stimulation is a procedure where doctors place electrodes in the brain to correct movement and control posture.
+Health experts consider the technique most effective in people with genetic or idiopathic dyskinesia, the latter being where there is no known cause.